 What makes Shopify attractive is its low startup costs, accessible interface, and easily customizable templates for online stores.
 It’s a ‘hosted’ solution, meaning it runs on its own servers, and you don’t have to buy web hosting or install any software to use it.

 The fact that large corporations like Pepsi, Heinz, and Tesla use the platform is proof of its scalability.
-In a nutshell, Shopify is an attractive solution for online merchants who are looking for a platform that enables growth but can still be controlled in-house.
+In a nutshell, Shopify is an attractive solution for online merchants who are looking for an eCommerce platform that enables growth but can still be controlled in-house.

 Shopify offers competitive rates to accommodate businesses at all growth stages.